2025–26 Primera Federación (women)

-The 2025–26 Primera Federación FutFem is the 25th season of the second highest league tier of women's football in Spain, and the third under that name and using a single group format.
+The 2025–26 Primera Federación FutFem was the 25th season of the second highest league tier of women's football in Spain, and the fourth under that name and using a single group format.

 Summary

-14 teams will take part in the league: 9 from the previous season, 2 relegated from the previous Liga F campaign (Valencia and Real Betis) and 3 promoted from the Segunda Federación (Europa, Real Oviedo and Tenerife B).
+14 teams took part in the league: 9 from the previous season, 2 relegated from the previous Liga F campaign (Valencia and Real Betis) and 3 promoted from the Segunda Federación (Europa, Real Oviedo and Tenerife B).

-The winner (or the highest eligible club in the event of the champion being a reserve team) will be promoted automatically to the 2026–27 season of Liga F with the next four eligible clubs entering a post-season play-off phase for a second spot.
-Four teams will be relegated to the Segunda Federación league.
+The winner (or the highest eligible club in the event of the champion being a reserve team) was promoted automatically to the 2026–27 season of Liga F with the next four eligible clubs entering a post-season play-off phase for a second spot.
+Four teams were relegated to the Segunda Federación league.

 Teams

 Changes

 The following teams changed division since the 2024–25 season.